4.2 Administration and governance

 Governance

-The main responsibility for the provision of social welfare services lies within the Ministry for the Family, Children's Rights and Social Solidarity, which is responsible for social policy in general including family and child policy, social housing, social security, pensions and other solidarity services, as well as issues concerning disability, the elderly and community care.
+The main responsibility for the provision of social welfare services lies within the Ministry for Social Policy and Children's Rights, which is responsible for social policy in general including family and child policy, social housing, social security, pensions and other solidarity services, as well as issues concerning disability, the elderly and community care.
 The establishment of Local Government in 1993 gave greater powers and autonomy to local communities, however such powers tend to be significantly limited in terms of social welfare provision which continues to be the prerogative of central government (Vella & Gauci, 2016).

 Main Actors

-The Ministry for the Family, Children's Rights and Social Solidarity is responsible for social inclusion in general and is Malta’s main social welfare service provider.
+The Ministry for Social Policy and Children's Rightsis generally responsible for social inclusion and is Malta’s main social welfare service provider.

-The Foundation for Social Welfare Services (FSWS) which incorporates two agencies, namely Appoġġ and Sedqa, provide services to families and individuals, including young people.
+The Foundation for Social Welfare Services (FSWS) incorporates two agencies, namely Appoġġ and Sedqa, providing services to families and individuals, including young people.

 Appogg Agency